ricardogsilva/cite-runner/docs/running-as-github-action.md

     1. The first execution is where the test suite is actually run.
-The ogc-cite-runner `execute-test-suite-from-github-actions` CLI command is invoked with the `--output-format raw` flag and the raw XML result returned by TeamEngine is stored as `raw-result.xml`
+The ogc-cite-runner `execute-test-suite-from-github-actions` CLI command is invoked with the `--output-format raw` flag and the raw XML result returned by TeamEngine is stored as `raw-result.xml`.
+TeamEngine credentials are passed via environment variables rather than CLI flags.

     2. The second execution parses the raw result and outputs a full report to the logs. ogc-cite-runner's `parse-result` CLI command is invoked with the `--output-format console` flag.
 Depending on